 Note that each $Q(k_g)$ or $R(k_g)$ is defined for a specific network topology in a suitable parameter space.
-A high value of $R(k_g)$ indicates that a large fraction of the randomly sampled circuit parameters is functional despite cell growth with any strength no larger than k_g , indicating that the topology is more robust against growth feedback.
-Because of the detrimental effects of growth feedback, $R(k_g)$ decreases monotonically with respect to k_g .
+A high value of $R(k_g)$ indicates that a large fraction of the randomly sampled circuit parameters is functional despite cell growth with any strength no larger than $k_g$ , indicating that the topology is more robust against growth feedback.
+Because of the detrimental effects of growth feedback, $R(k_g)$ decreases monotonically with respect to $k_g$ .

-To justify the utility of $R(k_g)$, we test the circuit topologies employed in a previous work (Zhang et al., 2020), where two relatively simple network topologies were used for a comparison study in terms of their ability to resist growth feedback and remain functional.
-Our evaluation of $R(k_g)$ for the two topologies has yielded results that are consistent with those in Zhang et al. (2020), as discussed in Appendix 3 2.
+To justify the utility of $R(k_g)$ , we test the circuit topologies employed in a previous work (Zhang et al., 2020), where two relatively simple network topologies were used for a comparison study in terms of their ability to resist growth feedback and remain functional.
+Our evaluation of $R(k_g)$ for the two topologies has yielded results that are consistent with those in Zhang et al., 2020, as discussed in Appendix 2.
 To illustrate our results in a concrete way, we set $k_g = 0.6$ and calculate the ratio $R(k_g = 0.6)$ for different network topologies.

-Our computations have revealed a set of eight circuit topologies with optimal performance as characterized by high values of both $Q(k_g = 0)$ and $R(k_g)$, as indicated by the set of orange points in Fig. 5(a) \square .
+Our computations have revealed a set of eight circuit topologies with optimal performance as characterized by high values of both $Q(k_g=0)$ and $R(k_g)$ , as indicated by the set of orange points in Figure 5a.
 The optimal circuits form a family as their topologies exhibit a high level of similarity with one other.
-In particular, all eight circuits in this family share a common set of links (motif), as shown in Fig. 5(b) \square .
-The combination of these common links is one of the minimal topologies with perfect adaptation in a three regulatory logic (Shi et al., 2017 \square) and is critical for the circuit to be functionally adaptable.
-The only difference among the circuits in this family is the links from node C. While an inhibition link from node C can be important to achieving a value of $R(k_g)$, as discussed below, the eight optimal circuit topologies do not contain any such inhibition link from node C. (The role of this particular link will be further studied in our analysis of the results in Fig. 6 \square .)
+In particular, all eight circuits in this family share a common set of links (motif), as shown in Figure 5b.
+The combination of these common links is one of the minimal topologies with perfect adaptation in a three regulatory logic (Shi et al., 2017) and is critical for the circuit to be functionally adaptable.
+The only difference among the circuits in this family is the links from node C. While an inhibition link from node C can be important to achieving a value of $R(k_g)$ , as discussed below, the eight optimal circuit topologies do not contain any such inhibition link from node C. The role of this particular link will be further studied in our analysis of the results in Figure 6.
 This also explains why the family has eight members, as follows.
 Each link from C has two options: either the link does not appear, or it appears as an activation link.
-As there are three possible links from C (C to A, C to B, and C to C), there are altogether eight (23) topologies within this optimal family, according to the simulation results in Fig. 5 \square .
+As there are three possible links from C (C to A, C to B, and C to C), there are altogether eight (23) topologies within this optimal family, according to the simulation results in Figure 5.

 How can we quickly determine if a three-gene regulatory network with a given topology can be robust against growth feedback?
 Is there any structural feature of the circuit that can be used to estimate if a high value of $R(k_g)$ can be achieved?
-To gain insights, we observe that the histogram in Fig. 6(b) rightharpoondows about low, moderate, and relatively high values of <math>R, respectively.
-Computations reveal certain "shared topological similarity" (or motif) within each peak.
+To gain insights, we observe that the histogram in Figure 6b has three peaks about low, moderate, and relatively high values of R, respectively.
+Computations reveal certain 'shared topological similarity' (or motif) within each peak.
 Thus, each peak corresponds to a group of similar network topologies that simultaneously have a similar level of R. This observation suggests a correlation between the network topology and robustness against growth feedback.
-For convenience, we refer to these three groups of networks by the colors presented in Fig. 6 rightharpoondows.
-For instance, the group with the highest R (the green triangles in Fig. 6(a)(d) rightharpoondows) is called the green group, and the group with the lowest R (the red diamonds in Fig. 6(a)(d) rightharpoondows) is the red group.
+For convenience, we refer to these three groups of networks by the colors presented in Figure 6.
+For instance, the group with the highest R the green triangles in Figure 6a, R is called the green group, and the group with the lowest R (the red diamonds in Figure 6a, R) is the red group.